Fiscal Operations Manual

 Section 411: Travel

 Travel Reimbursement Request forms will be used for the reimbursement of travel expenses of employees, students, and non-employees on official University business, regardless of the funding sources.
 Requests for reimbursement are to be submitted within 60 days after the trip has been completed.
 If the trip is exceptionally lengthy, interim filings may be permitted with prior approval.
-In no case can a reimbursement request be submitted after the close of the fiscal year in which the cost was incurred.
+If a reimbursement request cannot be completed by the close of the fiscal year in which the cost was incurred, a year-end accrual should be done.

 A travel reimbursement request form cannot be filed before the trip is completed.
 Filing Reimbursement Requests beyond the 60 day time limit may result in the reimbursement payment being taxable as wages to the employee and/or being denied.
 For the purposes of this policy, the IRS definition of 60 days [IRS Reg 1.62-2(g)(2)(i)] will be used to define “reasonable period”.
 Accordingly if an employee does not submit a reimbursement request within 60 days of the purchase date (or from the date of return from travel if the purchase is made while in the field), the business center may offer a one-time educational session, depending upon the circumstances, before they issue a Memorandum of Understanding (memo or MOU) that is signed by the employee to document their awareness and understanding of the policy and inform them that the University will not reimburse their late reimbursements in the upcoming two year period.
 The option to offer an educational interaction instead of immediately issuing a MOU for an infraction of this policy should only be for those rare cases where it is very clear that the employee would reasonably not have known about this policy (i.e. new employee).
 A second violation for this same individual would result in issuance of the memo.